-Cost burden increased for both owners and renters in all core counties except for DeKalb County the last five years.
+Over the past five years, cost burden increased for both owners and renters in all core counties except for DeKalb County.

 Rental cost burdened households in Gwinnett County experienced the largest increase at nearly 16%.
 Cost burdened owner households within Gwinnett, however, increased less than 1%.
 The opposite trend was observed in Clayton County households.